-Corporate members shall have no voting privileges and will not have the right to hold office or be members of a committee.
-They can, however, be called to assist a committee as long as there are no conflict of interests.
+Institutional Partners shall have no voting privileges and will not have the right to hold office or be members of a committee.
+They can, however, be called to assist a committee as long as there is no conflict of interests.

 Section 3.
 Election to Membership

 Applicants shall complete a membership application, together with sponsorship forms and other supporting data as requested by the membership committee.
 The membership committee, along with the executive committee will review each completed application and determine eligibility of the applicant for Admission to the Association.
 An affirmative vote by the majority of those on these committees will be required for election into the Association.
 In the event a candidate’s application is rejected, the candidate will be apprised in writing of the specific reason for the rejection.
 The applicant may appeal in writing directly to the Membership Committee for reconsideration with additional information.
 The Membership Committee will issue a summary of the issues and forward such application to the Executive Committee who will issue a final decision on the matter during their regular meeting.

 Membership status will be effective upon receipt of appropriate dues, if any dues are required.